Robert Forder

-Robert Joseph Forder (14 October, 1844 - 14 August, 1901) was an English freethinker, radical, publisher and bookseller and birth controller.
-He was particularly associated with the career of Charles Bradlaugh and the National Secular Society.
+Robert Joseph Forder (14 October 1844 – 14 August 1901) was an English freethinker, radical, publisher and bookseller and birth controller.
+He was particularly associated with the career of Charles Bradlaugh and the National Secular Society (NSS).

 Forder was born in Yarmouth, Norfolk and was of humble, rural origins.
 He received little in the way of formal education.
 At the age of 16 he moved to Deptford and, having failed to be accepted by the army because he was too puny, obtained employment in Deptford with a marine engineer's.
 He then moved to Woolwich and obtained work at the Arsenal.
 It was in Woolwich that he first began to move in radical circles and became a familiar speaker at open air venues throughout London - Kennington, Smithfield, Mile End Waste etc.

 In 1862 he encountered Charles Bradlaugh at a meeting in Hyde Park and in 1865 went on to join The Reform League.